Descanonge/filefinder/docs/source/find_files.rst

 The main entry point of this package is the :class:`Finder` class.
-An instance is created using the root directory containing the files, and a pattern specifying the filename structure which will be transformed into a proper regex later.
+An instance is created using the root directory containing the files, and a pattern specifying the filename structure which will be transformed into a proper regular expression later.

-When asking to find files, the finder will first create a regular-expression out of the pattern.
+When asking to find files, the finder will first create a regular expression out of the pattern.
-It will then recursively find files in the root directory and its subfolders.
+It will then recursively find files in the root directory and its sub-folders.
-Only the subfolders matching (part of) the regex will be looked into.
+Only the sub-folders matching the regular expression will be looked into.
-Subfolders can simply be indicated in the pattern with the standard OS separator.
-The finder only keeps files that match the full regex.
+Sub-folders can simply be indicated in the pattern with the standard OS separator.

 Pattern